theTrueEnder/GroupMe-Export-Parser/README.md

 - A: I haven't done testing, but it should work on 3.7+?
 I'm running on 3.10, so versions close to that should be fine.
 2.X will not function.

-Q: Are there plans to make this portable (i.e. an executable & GUI)?
+Q: Are there plans to make this portable (i.e. an executable)?

 - A: Yes!
 This is very high on my to-do.